Fostering benefits extend beyond animals to the volunteers

 “Foster homes are such an important role in an animal’s recovery, and Beau is a perfect example of this,” says Leah Earl, Manager of the Ontario SPCA Sudbury & District Animal Centre.
 “Beau came to the Ontario SPCA needing a femoral head ostectomy surgery.
 We had a foster volunteer, who also happens to be a Registered Vet Tech, step up by taking Beau into their home to help manage his post-op care.
 This included physiotherapy exercises, range of motion exercises, and continued care for an eight-week period.”

-Leah adds that Beau is healing very well post-op thanks to his foster family, who provided him with medical care, love, and a space to heal and thrive.
+Leah adds that Beau healed very well post-op thanks to his foster family, who provided him with medical care, love, and a space to heal and thrive.

 A rewarding and life-changing experience

-The benefits of fostering extend beyond animals to the people doing the fostering.
-In fact, foster volunteers often describe the fostering experience as rewarding and life changing.
+The benefits of fostering extend beyond animals to the people providing foster care.
+In fact, foster volunteers often describe the fostering experience as not just rewarding, but truly life changing.

 “Fostering allows me to give love and care for animals that need it,” says Ontario SPCA foster volunteer, Lacey Stairs.
 “You must dedicate space and time for the animals in your care, so it adds to your responsibilities, but the payoff is that you feel such a sense of accomplishment and satisfaction knowing that you have made a positive impact on the lives of these animals.”

 We are so grateful to each of our foster volunteers who graciously provide temporary homes for animals not yet ready for adoption.
-Once a fostered animal recovers from injury or illness, has been properly socialized, or has improved or overcome behavioural issues, the Ontario SPCA team can then match them with their perfect forever family.
+Once a foster animal is ready, the Ontario SPCA team can then match them with their perfect loving family.

 Become a foster volunteer

 Are you ready to open your heart and home to animals in need by becoming a foster volunteer?
-We are currently looking for applicants who have no other pets at home and:
+We are in particular need of foster volunteers with the following skills:

 • Can support animals who need a little extra help learning new behaviours